Five Critical Factors When Choosing A Solar Installer

 Obviously, this is important, but it may not be the most significant factor in your purchase.

-Remember, this is a system you will depend on every day for 20-30 years, so you must have a system offering the quality and performance you are happy with.
+Remember, this is a system you may depend on every day for over 30 years, so you must have one that offers the quality and performance you are happy with.

 As with most things, you generally get what you pay for.